snakebyte69/MicrobeeAssemblyLanguage/README.md

 # Microbee Assembly Language Programming
 The definitive book from the 80s

 Here is every example from the book
-- with modifications to make it compatible with maximum number of assemblers and cross compilers.
+- with modifications to make it compatible with maximum number of assemblers and cross compilers
+- The programs start in Chapter 4

 # List of working cross assembler for CP/M Z80 Assembler #
 All of these are working under macOS inside Sublime Text